Advance or Pivot in Your Career

-Drexel’s College of Computing & Informatics' Master of Science in Artificial Intelligence and Machine Learning (MSAIML) provides a strong foundation in the artificial intelligence (AI) and machine learning fields with foci on mathematical foundations, algorithms, tools and applications as they pertain to artificial intelligence and machine learning.
-Students will pursue an applied or computational track and will gain competency in fundamental methods and techniques in artificial intelligence and machine learning.
-Their foundational understanding will be applied to real data sets and data analysis tasks with the help of state-of-the-art technologies, tools, and platforms.
-The Master of Science in Artificial Intelligence and Machine Learning program culminates with a two-term capstone experience where students work on a real world or research problem using the knowledge they have gained throughout the program.
+The Master of Science in Artificial Intelligence and Machine Learning (MSAIML) provides you with a strong foundation in the artificial intelligence and machine learning fields, with a focus on the mathematical foundations, algorithms, tools, and applications pertaining to artificial intelligence and machine learning.
+You will graduate as an expert in the fundamental methods and techniques of artificial intelligence and machine learning.
+You will apply a practiced understanding to real data sets and data analysis tasks with the help of state-of-the-art technologies, tools and platforms.

 Fast Facts